The No Fluff Design Method

 No Fluff Design works well with Agile Development processes and budget constraints.
 It produces basic working results quickly, then iterates over them frequently, adding more polish and nuance at each step.

-No Fluff is best explained by example.
-I chose a board game prototype as an example because it is simple and lends itself to visual demonstration, and because I came up with No Fluff when I was outside of my comfort zone designing a board game.
-I now use the same approach for designing user interfaces.
+No Fluff principles are best explained by example.
+I chose a board game prototype as an example because I originally developed the No Fluff Design Method when I was out of my comfort zone designing a custom board game.

 The first rule/step in a No Fluff Design is: